core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Supporting Multiple Responses in Long Exchanges # {#sec-long-exchanges}

-For each of its ongoing long exchange, a client maintains one Response Number for each different server.
+For each of its ongoing long exchanges, a client maintains one Response Number for each different server.
 Then, separately for each server, the client uses the associated Response Number to perform ordering and replay protection of responses received from that server within that long exchange (see {{sec-replay-protection-responses}}).

 That is, the Response Number has the same purpose that the Notification Number has in OSCORE (see Section 4.1.3.5.2 of {{RFC8613}}), but a client uses it for handling any response from the associated server within a long exchange.

-Group OSCORE allows to preserve a long exchange active indefinitely, even in case the group is rekeyed, with consequent change of ID Context, or in case the client obtains a new Sender ID.
+Group OSCORE allows a long exchange to remain active indefinitely, even if the group is rekeyed (thus changing the ID Context) or the client obtains a new Sender ID.

 As defined in {{mess-processing}}, this is achieved by the client and server(s) storing the 'kid' and 'kid context' used in the original request, throughout the whole duration of the long exchange.

-Upon leaving the group or before re-joining the group, a group member MUST terminate all the ongoing long exchanges that it has started in the group as a client, and hence frees up the CoAP Token associated with the corresponding request.
+Upon leaving the group or before re-joining the group, a group member MUST terminate all the ongoing long exchanges that it has started in the group as a client.
+This frees up the CoAP Token associated with the corresponding request.

 ## Freshness # {#sec-freshness}

-If the application requires freshness, e.g., according to time- or event-based policies (see {{Section 2.5.1 of RFC9175}}), a server can use the approach in {{sec-synch-challenge-response}} as a variant of the Challenge-Response procedure based on the Echo Option {{RFC9175}}, before delivering request messages from a client to the application.
+If the application requires freshness, e.g., according to time- or event-based policies (see {{Section 2.5.1 of RFC9175}}), a server can use the approach in {{sec-synch-challenge-response}} as a variant of the Challenge-Response procedure based on the Echo Option {{RFC9175}} before delivering request messages from a client to the application.

 Like in OSCORE {{RFC8613}}, assuming an honest server, the message binding guarantees that a response is not older than the request it replies to.
 Therefore, building on {{Section 7.3 of RFC8613}}, the following properties hold for Group OSCORE.